STASER-Lab/cgq/README.md

 ```

 This will use [burrito](https://github.com/burrito-elixir/burrito) to build the application into `burrito_out`.

 If you want to rebuild the application, you have to clear the cache:
 ```sh
 burrito_out/<binary_name> maintenance uninstall
 ```

+In the future, I plan to use `nix` for building the executables with a workflow for publishing.